pythonarcade/arcade/CONTRIBUTING.md

 does not already exist for it.

 Tips:
-1. Try to keep the PRs to reasonable sizes
+1. Try to keep individual PRs to reasonable sizes
 2. If you want to make large changes, please discuss them with Arcade's developers beforehand

-Discussion can happen in a GitHub issues comments or on the [Arcade discord server](https://discord.gg/ZjGDqMp).
+Discussion can happen in a GitHub issue's comments or on [Arcade's Discord server](https://discord.gg/ZjGDqMp).

 ## After Making Changes